 A renewal of national self-confidence by 1984 helped Reagan and Bush win a second term with an unprecedented number of electoral votes.
 Their victory turned away Democratic challengers Walter F. Mondale and Geraldine Ferraro.

 In 1986 Reagan obtained an overhaul of the income tax code, which eliminated many deductions and exempted millions of people with low incomes.
 At the end of his administration, the Nation was enjoying its longest recorded period of peacetime prosperity without recession or depression.

-Learn more about John F. Kennedy in today’s Mr. President!
+Learn more about Ronald Reagan in today’s Mr. President!

 Click HERE to download this activity as a printable PDF.